UNT-RITS/Tutorials/Basic_Python/how_to_code_your_model.md

-# How to code your model in Python?
+# How to code your own model in Python?

 # :construction: ...
 Work in Progress ... :construction: